youcefdb/node-http-server/README.md

 ---

-▶️ Getting Started
+## ▶️ Getting Started

 1️⃣ Clone the repository
   git clone https://github.com/your-username/your-repo-name.git
   cd your-repo-name

+2️⃣ Install dependencies

-2️⃣ Run the server
+3️⃣ Run the server
   npm start

-3️⃣ Open in browser
+4️⃣ Open in browser
   http://localhost:3500

-📚 What You Learn From This Project
+## 📚 What You Learn From This Project

 How HTTP really works
 Difference between URL and filesystem paths